GoogleChrome/web.dev/content/fast/adaptive-serving-based-on-network-quality/index.md

 title: Adaptive serving based on network quality
 author: mihajlija
 description: |
-  AdUsing Network Information API to adapt which assets you're serving to users based on the quality of their connection.
+  Using Network Information API to adapt which assets you're serving to users based on the quality of their connection.
 web_lighthouse: N/A
 web_updated_on: 2019-04-01
 web_published_on: 2019-04-01